DarwinYouTube/RowMinter-Solana-Token-Creator/README.md

 # RowMinter - Solana Token Creation Platform

-RowMinter is a simple and easy to use Solana token creation platform with a clean and modern interface.
+RowMinter is a simple and easy to use Solana token creation platform with a clean and modern interface.<br>
 Site: https://rowminter.fun

 ## Features